|Text on Button||HOST HOOSIER DOME TRIBUTE 1984 CREATING NEW HORIZONS|

-The stadium would go on to host numerous events including local commencement exercises, national religious conventions, the Tenth Pan American Games, the NCAA men’s basketball and indoor track and field finals, the Indiana High School Athletic Associations’ boys basketball finals, and the World Gymnastics Championships.
+The stadium went on to host numerous events including local commencement exercises, national religious conventions, the Tenth Pan American Games, the NCAA men’s basketball and indoor track and field finals, the Indiana High School Athletic Associations’ boys basketball finals, and the World Gymnastics Championships.

 The stadium was originally named the Hoosier Dome until 1994, when RCA paid $100 million for the naming rights for 10 years.

-The stadium would be demolished in December 2008, as part of a project to expand the attached convention center and would be replaced by the Lucas Oil Stadium.
+In December 2008, the stadium was demolished as part of a project to expand the attached convention center and was replaced by the Lucas Oil Stadium.

 Indiana State. (n.d.).
 About ISCBA. https://www.in.gov/iscba/